 How accurate is the report?

-Specialist outpatient waiting times have not been regularly reported by SA Health before.
+Specialist outpatient waiting times were not regularly reported by SA Health prior to 1 July 2018.
 Outpatient reporting is a challenge because different hospitals have different ways of collecting and reporting this information.
-Therefore the information may not be accurate, but it is the best information we have at the moment.
-Hospitals are working with clinical and administrative staff to improve the accuracy of the report.
+Hospitals are working with clinical and administrative staff to improve the accuracy of reports.

 As an example, on some outpatient waiting lists there may be patients waiting for an appointment who no longer need it because they have already seen a doctor or a private specialist elsewhere.
 If this occurs and the hospital does not know the patient has been seen, they remain on the waiting list making the list inaccurate.
 It then takes more time for other patients to be given a first appointment.